freeCodeCamp/chapter/CONTRIBUTING.md

 `yarn db:generate MIGRATION_NAME`

-Since this runs a compare agains the current db schema, you need to have the app running.
+Since this runs a compare agains the current db schema, you need to have the DB running (If you're using docker-compose, you need to have that running).

 After that, check the generated SQL in `server/migrations/date-MigrationName.ts`